Floorp-Projects/Floorp/mobile/android/docs/geckoview/contributor/geckoview-architecture.rst

 <https://searchfox.org/mozilla-central/rev/9dc5ffe42635b602d4ddfc9a4b8ea0befc94975a/mobile/android/actors/GeckoViewAutoFillChild.jsm#74-78>`_.

-It also uses ``DOMFormHasPassword`` and ``DOMInputPasswordAdded`` to detect whenver a password element is added to the DOM after the ``pageshow`` event.
+It also uses ``DOMFormHasPassword`` and ``DOMInputPasswordAdded`` to detect whenever a password element is added to the DOM after the ``pageshow`` event.

 Prefs
 -----